This post may contain affiliate links. Read disclosure policy

-Rich, creamy mashed potatoes loaded with cooked cabbage and green onions.
-Colcannon is a traditional Irish recipe that puts a tasty twist on the classic mashed potato.
+Rich, creamy Colcannon potatoes are buttery mashed potatoes that are loaded with cooked cabbage and green onions.
+We fell in love with this traditional Irish dish on one of our trips to Ireland and now we love to make it at home.
+This classic Irish recipe puts a tasty twist on mashed potatoes.

 Ever heard of colcannon?

-We never had, until we traveled to Ireland a few years ago.
+We never had, until we traveled to Ireland back in 2016.

-Colcannon was one of those foods that everyone fell in love with and I immediately came home and set out to recreate it.
+Colcannon was one of those foods that everyone fell in love with and I immediately came home and set out to recreate our own colcannon recipe, aka Irish mashed potatoes with cabbage!
 Same goes for our Irish soda bread.

 There are a million different ways to make colcannon – with cabbage or kale being the standard.